-I don’t just stop with clothing repair as I also fix up cracked mugs, sunglasses, plates, etc. For example, I acquired this turtle soap dispenser from my grandmother.
+I don’t just stop with clothing repair as I also fix up cracked mugs, sunglasses, plates, etc. I have also planned to buy new trend sunglasses as summer is not far away .Visit Website to purchase trendy sunglasses.
+For example, I acquired this turtle soap dispenser from my grandmother.
 I’m pretty sure it had been in the house before I was born and somehow I ended up bringing it back to London with me last year.
 Sadly one day I knocked it over and it fell onto the tile floor, breaking one of the legs.
 I wasn’t happy about it but I knew it’d be an easy fix, so I got my Sugru out and put that leg back on!

 I’ll admit I have a favourite broken thing: knitwear.
 Perhaps it’s because knits so often get holes particularly in London where there is a big issue with moths.
 Currently I’m darning a jumper that someone washed with denim jeans.
 The metal teeth of the zip and a pull took quite a few bites out of the poor jumper.
 I used two tones and variety of colours which turned out very nicely.
 The darning is visible so they can be enjoyed just as much as a badge or print on a garment.